leylaKapi/leylaKapi.github.io/source/_posts/2014-08-01-integration-git-flow-on-rubymine.markdown

 - Firstly you should start to rubymine ide on your computer with `./rubymine.sh` then,
 - You can open `Help` in  nav-bar of rubymine, `find-action` or `ctrl+shift+A` then you should search `plugins`.
-- Open plugins of rubymine then search again `git-flow` , if you saw 'click on Browser' ,click then search again in search bar to `git-flow`, Then you ca find easily integrate on `Rubymine` , then *restart rubymine*
+- Open plugins of rubymine then search again `git-flow` , if you saw 'click on Browser', click then search again in search bar to `git-flow`, Then you ca find easily integrate on `Rubymine` , then *restart rubymine* .

 That' s all.